digitalutsc/ableplayer/README.md

 ### Captions, Descriptions, and Chapters

-A caption field instance is attached to the video and audio file types upon installation of the Able Player module.
+Field instances for captions, descriptions, and chapters are attached to the video and audio file bundles upon installation of the Able Player module.
 When a valid WebVTT file is uploaded to this field, it will be displayed by Able Player automatically.
+You can add transcripts to audio and video uploaded via the file field on a content type as well:

+*   Upload a file via the file field on any node.
+*   Navigate to **admin/content/file** and find the transcript file you just upload.
+Click the **Edit** link for that file.
+*   Upload transcript files to the appropriate fields.
+*   Click **Save**.

+**Tip:** install **Media** to streamline this process.
+With Media installed, set all file field widgets to **Media Browser** and you will be able to directly edit the files attached to any file field instance.

 #### Multilingual Transcripts